Manu839/Selflearning_tictactoe/README.md

 4) It does the same until it has data of all possible games possible.

 5) When it gets all possible permutations its impossible to beat this bot.

+#Problem Faced
+1) THE BOT WAS GIVING ERROR IF THE INPUT OF THE USER WAS NOT PRESENT IN DATA SET.
+ SOLUTION -(RANDOMLY CHOOSE A MOVE)

+2) HOW TO GENERATE ALL THE POSSIBLE SEQUENCE OF MOVE POSSIBLE IN GAME.

+ SOLUTION-(STILL NOT SOLVED)